hasura/graphql-engine/docs/graphql/core/guides/data-modelling/one-to-one.rst

 Caveat for nested inserts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to the way nested inserts are typically handled (described [here](/graphql/core/databases/postgres/mutations/insert.mdx)), the order of object insertion needs to be specified using the [insertion_order](/graphql/core/api-reference/syntax-defs.mdx#objrelusingmanualmapping) option while creating one-to-one relationships via the API.
+Due to the way nested inserts are typically handled (described :ref:`here <pg_nested_inserts>`), the order of object insertion needs to be specified using the :ref:`insertion_order <ObjRelUsingManualMapping>` option while creating one-to-one relationships via the API.
 This is necessary to ensure nested inserts are possible using either side as the parent which would otherwise error out with a ``Not-NULL violation`` error in one of the cases.